In this section

 Boreal Caribou study reports

 There are a number of ecological studies being conducted on boreal caribou in other regions of the NWT.
-The purpose of the studies is to increase knowledge of boreal caribou, to help informed decision-making about lands in the face of increasing development pressures.
+The purpose of the studies is to increase knowledge of boreal caribou, to help inform decision-making.